sjl/.plan/README.markdown

 I'm calling `bytes`, not `str`, what the fuck are you talking about, Python?
 Eventually I found `bytes(foo.encode('utf-8'))` which will work in both.
 I'm glad I don't use this language any more.

+# November 2020

+## 2020-11-02

+Had to update SBCL today and wanted to parallelize the build to make it run a bit faster.
+I remember Rainer Joswig tweeting about this but can't find the tweet, Googling for `SBCL parallel` is useless, there's no documentation of the magic env vars, and I can't find them by scanning `make-config.sh` or `make.sh` so I eventually gave up and asked in `#sbcl`.
+The magical incantation to parallelize SBCL with multiple jobs is:

+    SBCL_MAKE_PARALLEL=12 SBCL_MAKE_JOBS=-j12 ./make.sh